memcached/memcached.github.io/Performance.md

 ### It Should Not Hang

 Memcached operations are almost all O(1).
 Connecting to it and issuing a get or stat command should never lag.
 If connecting lags, you may be hitting the max connections limit.
-See [[ServerMaint|NewServerMaint]] for details on stats to monitor.
+See [ServerMaint](/NewServerMaint) for details on stats to monitor.

 If issuing commands lags, you can have a number of tuning problems.
 Most common are hardware problems, not enough RAM (swapping), network problems (bandwidth, dropped packets, half-duplex connections).
 On rare occasion OS bugs or memcached bugs can contribute.